-Greater Letaba municipality integrated development (IDP) maps the need of the community and also determines strategies and plans to address the needs highlighted by the communities through the process of constitution.
+Greater Letaba Municipality Integrated Development Plan (IDP) maps the need of the community and also determines strategies and plans to address the needs highlighted by the communities through the process of constitution.
 This section outlines the vision, objectives and strategies by the municipality to achieve the developmental aims.
 The approach adopted in this section is based on developing a strategic intent which is firmly entrenched: